Skip to main content

 Storage-Service (Optional)

-The storage service is responsible for saving/accessing documents to Minio, an external storage server.
+The storage service is responsible for saving/accessing documents to Minio or Azure blob storage, both an external storage server.

 More details and how to enable the storage service with an external storage can be found in README.md file.